 The Good Counsel Network is a life-affirming women’s organisation which offers moral support, medical information, legal advice and practical help to women seeking abortion.
 We reach out to these women to inform them about the risks to their physical and psychological health and present them with realistic alternatives to abortion.
 We deal with the hardest cases of crisis pregnancy every day.

 We offer women help and moral support which they may need to keep their child, from accommodation and financial help, baby clothes and nappies, to friendship, advice and planning for the future.
 Staff at The Good Counsel Network offer their time and work to Jesus through Mary.

-The organisation is called after Our Lady of Good Counsel, a miraculous picture with faith-inspiring history.
+Our organisation is called after Our Lady of Good Counsel, a miraculous picture with faith-inspiring history: